qecsim/qsdcolorxyz/README.rst

     :alt: Coverage

-**qsdcolorxyz** is a Python 3 package that extends `qecsim`_ with additional components for a variant of the color code.
+**qsdcolorxyz** is a Python 3 package that extends `qecsim`_ with additional components for the XYZ variant of the color code.

 .. _qecsim: https://github.com/qecsim/qecsim

 The qecsim package is a quantum error correction simulator, which can be extended with new codes, error models and decoders that integrate into its command-line interface.
-This qsdcolorxyz package includes implementations of a variant of the color code and a corresponding tensor-network decoder.
+This qsdcolorxyz package includes implementations relevant to the XYZ variant of the color code.

 Installation